Jetrr/kubernetes-client/README.md

 To View the Nodes: `kubectl get nodes`

+To run a sample job: `kubectl apply -f ml-job.yaml`

 To View the Running Nodes: `kubectl get nodes`

 To View the Running Pods: `kubectl get pods`